Latvian National Museum of Art

 - redesign of the functional strategy of the existing building, that would allow more efficient use of the existing building and ergonomic integration of the extension.

-Following these aspects we offer functionally and aesthetically balanced project of the reconstruction and extension of the building of the Latvian National Museum of Art, preserving the building as historical urban landmark and giving to it modern functionality.
+Following these aspects we offer a functionally and aesthetically balanced project of the reconstruction and extension of the building of the Latvian National Museum of Art, preserving the building as a historical urban landmark and giving to it modern functionality.